bjmorgan/py-sc-fermi/docs/source/theory.rst

 Metastable states and transition levels
 ----------------------------------------

-A single formal charge can correspond to more than one atomic configuration — two geometries of a 2+ oxygen vacancy, say. py-sc-fermi represents these metastable states as separate ``DefectChargeState`` objects that share a formal charge and are given distinct names.
+A single formal charge can correspond to more than one atomic configuration, such as two geometries of a 2+ oxygen vacancy. py-sc-fermi represents these metastable states as separate ``DefectChargeState`` objects that share a formal charge and are given distinct names.